Cyril Kato's blog

 Checkmate

-Note: The Persian root māt conveys helplessness or being defeated rather than death, though folk etymology often links it to the Arabic verb māta (died).
+The king is under attack and has no legal escape.
+Modern convention typically ends the game at this moment of inevitability—before the king is physically captured.
+The Persian root māt conveys helplessness or defeat rather than death, though folk etymology often links it to the Arabic verb māta ("died").
 This distinction reflects chess's evolution from direct capture to abstract terminal positions.

 Bare king

-Note: Some rule systems (like historical Shatranj) treat the bare king as an immediate terminal state.
-Others (like Xiangqi variants) allow play to continue, as the lone king may still participate in delivering checkmate.
-What counts as bare may also vary — for instance, whether pawns alone suffice to avoid this designation.
+A side is reduced to its king alone, stripped of all supporting pieces.
+Whether this constitutes a decisive end or merely a vulnerable position depends entirely on the game tradition.
+Some rule systems, like historical shatranj, treat the bare king as an immediate terminal state.
+Others, like certain xiangqi variants, allow play to continue since the lone king may still participate in delivering checkmate.
+What counts as "bare" may also vary—for instance, whether pawns alone suffice to avoid this designation.

-Captured king
+Mare king

-The king is physically captured and removed from the board — not merely trapped as in checkmate, but actually taken.
+The king is physically captured and removed from the board—not merely trapped as in checkmate, but actually taken.
 This occurs in two scenarios: when etiquette doesn't pre-empt a checkmate position, or when game rules permit leaving one's king in check, allowing direct capture on the next move.

 Etiquette, stalemate, and plural endings